-So in the end we let the Sibu Island mermaids stay hidden from us a while longer.
-Maybe one day I would return – perhaps when the island is ready to host dugong tourism.
+In the end, we let the Sibu Island mermaids stay hidden from us a while longer.
+Maybe one day I would return, perhaps when the island is ready to host dugong tourism.

-Instead we did something I would only rarely be motivated enough to do alone – socialise.
+Instead, that night we did something I would only rarely be motivated enough to do – socialise.

 And we explored Rimba Resort’s own house reef, which turned out to be the least affected by the bleaching!

 Plot twist: Jason already saw a mermaid in Sibu Island.